grycap/im/doc/source/REST.rst

 and the security settings are controlled by the options listed in :ref:`options-rest`.

-In the following link you can follow the IM REST API in Swaggerhub:
+In the following link you can follow the **IM REST API in Swaggerhub**:
 `Swagger API <https://app.swaggerhub.com/apis-docs/grycap/InfrastructureManager/>`_.

 Every HTTP request must be accompanied by the header ``AUTHORIZATION`` with